 How creative is this?
 Haribo came up with the idea of having a 2 flavored soft filling surrounded by a gummi coating.
 And then they packaged it 3 different ways, so you can choose how you want to snack!

 Pico Balla are little bits, perfect for stuffing into your mouth by the handful.
+The texture isn’t as gummi as the bears… and it does take some getting used to.
 Balla-Balla are longer drops of the same stuff.
 And finally, Balla Stixx are the longest version of all… Fruity and gummy on the outside, fruity and soft on the inside… all the Balla are fairly addictive.

 Haribo Sweet and Sour